-- Chair: Director of Membership Programs Development - Members include the four Regional Directors plus three members per region selected by the Director from a list of candidates, consisting of at least four names per region, submitted by each Regional Director.
+- Chair: Director of Membership Programs Development - Members (see Bylaws, article 6.4.8) include the four Regional Directors plus three members per region selected by the Director from a list of candidates, consisting of at least four names per region, submitted by each Regional Director.
 All of these are voting members, in addition to the Director.
 The composition of this board should be drawn from the academic, industrial, and government communities.
 The members are appointed by the Director Membership Programs Development, with the approval of the Vice President Member Relations